hpcleuven/iRODS-User-Training/02_iCommands_Handson_User-Training.md

 *-A vsc-account (or your own iRODS environment)*
 *-Basic knowledge of command line (Bash) is useful*

-This training introduces you to the basics of what iCommands are and how we do simple data management as a user with iCommands.
+This tutorial introduces iCommands, which give users a command-line interface to iRODS, and shows you how to perform simple data management tasks with them.
-To this end we will make show of the icommands which is an Unix utilities that give users a command-line interface to iRODS.

 ## Categorizing iCommands
 As a command line user interface to iRODS, more than 50 iCommands exist.
 However a regular user may use only a few of them for his/her daily needs.
 Therefore, if we categorize them in different groups, we can easily grab how they work.